 The Earth’s climate system involves several slower processes that move heat between the atmosphere and the oceans.
 When the average heat in the oceans is the same as in the atmosphere, then the two are in equilibrium.
-The Long-term Equilibrium SLR map shows the estimated sea level rise that is expected to happen when the Earth’s heat is in balance.
+The Long-term Equilibrium sea level rise (SLR) map in En-ROADS shows the estimated sea level rise that is expected to happen when the Earth’s heat is in balance.

 Right now, though, the heat in the atmosphere and heat in the oceans are out of balance.